US gun control: What is the NRA and why is it so powerful?

 How big is the NRA?

 Estimates of the NRA's membership have varied widely for decades.
-The association claimed that membership surged to close to five million people in response to the mass shooting at Sandy Hook school, but some analysts put the figure at closer to three million.
-The organisation has been accused of artificially inflating the figure.
+The association claimed that membership surged to close to five million in response to the mass shooting at Sandy Hook school in 2012, but some analysts put the figure at closer to three million.
+The organisation has been accused of inflating the figure.

-The NRA has boasted some high-profile members over the years, including former President George HW Bush.
-Mr Bush resigned from the group in 1995 after Mr La Pierre referred to federal agents in the wake of the Oklahoma City bombing as "jack-booted thugs".
+The NRA has boasted some high-profile members over the years, including late former President George HW Bush.
+He resigned from the group in 1995 after Mr La Pierre referred to federal agents in the wake of a bombing attack on a government building in Oklahoma City as "jack-booted thugs".

 Why is it controversial?

 The NRA has lobbied heavily against all forms of gun control and argued aggressively that more guns make the country safer.
-It relies on, and staunchly defends, a disputed interpretation of the Second Amendment to the US Constitution, which it argues gives US citizens the rights to bear arms.
+It relies on, and staunchly defends, a disputed interpretation of the Second Amendment to the US Constitution, which it argues gives US citizens the rights to bear arms without any government oversight.

 The association faced criticism from both sides of the political spectrum in the wake of the Sandy Hook shooting, when Mr La Pierre said that the lack of an armed guard at the school was to blame for the tragedy.